brotatotes/bht-automation/bht gen 1/Romans/Chapter 14/Romans 14 2 bht.md

 # Romans 14:2 Commentary Help Text

 ## BHT:
+Description:

-In this verse, there is a contrast between believers who have the freedom to eat all types of food without restriction, and those who are more cautious and choose to eat only vegetables.
-The distinction is made between those who have a strong faith and those who are weaker in their faith, highlighting the diversity among believers.
-The verse addresses the issue of food restrictions in relation to faith and encourages believers to focus on what truly matters - the transformation of the heart and living a life that honors God.
+In this verse, the commentator discussions focus on the contrast between those who have strong faith and those who are weak in faith.
+The verse addresses the belief and confidence of the strong in faith to eat all things, surpassing the limitations that were once imposed by the law.
+It acknowledges the existence of differing levels of faith and demonstrates how the expansive understanding of what is permissible extends to all sorts of food.
+This verse signifies a broader perspective that transcends the previous restrictions and represents the transformative nature of faith.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The strong in faith is opposed to the weak, indicating a contrast between the two.
+This contrasts with the one who is weak, mentioned earlier in Romans 14:1."
+2. "The phrase 'believes that he may eat' can be understood as either believing that he is allowed to eat or daring to eat.
+The latter interpretation is supported by a reference in Acts where it says 'we trust to be saved.'"
+3. "The phrase 'λάχ  .   ἐσθ .,' refers to the discussion in the previous chapter, indicating that the topic of eating is being continued in this chapter."

 ### Jamieson Fausset Brown:
-1. "One believeth that he may eat all things" - This quote highlights the freedom of some believers to eat any type of food without any restrictions or concerns.
+1. "One believeth that he may eat all things—See Acts 10:16."
-2. "Another, who is weak, eateth herbs" - This quote emphasizes the caution and limitation of certain believers who choose to only eat vegetables, possibly due to their fear of consuming food that may have been offered to idols.
-3. "Restricting himself probably to a vegetable diet, for fear of eating what might have been offered to idols, and so would be unclean" - This quote provides further explanation for why some believers choose to eat only herbs, linking it to the concern of avoiding food that may have been involved in idol worship.
+2. "Another, who is weak, eateth herbs—restricting himself probably to a vegetable diet, for fear of eating what might have been offered to idols, and so would be unclean."
+3. "See 1 Corinthians 8:1-13."

+### Albert Barnes:
+1. "Many of the converts who had been Jews might also have had the same view as the apostle Paul evidently had while the great mass of Jewish converts might have cherished these scruples."
+2. "The question with the Jew doubtless was, whether it was lawful to eat the meat which was offered in sacrifice to idols."
+3. "To avoid the possibility of partaking of it, even 'ignorantly,' they chose to eat no meat at all."

 ### Marvin Vincent:
 1. "The point is the strength or weakness of the man's faith as it affects his eating."
 2. "Hence Rev., correctly, hath faith to eat."
 3. "Herbs grown on land cultivated by digging: garden-herbs, vegetables."

+### John Calvin:
+1. "He then calls those believers who were endued with a conscience fully satisfied; to these he allowed the use of all things without any difference."
+2. "If the common version be more approved, the meaning then will be, — that it is not right that he who freely eats all things, as he believes them to be lawful, should require those, who are yet tender and weak in faith, to walk by the same rule."
+3. "Both sentences are declarative, announcing a fact respecting two parties: the one believed he might eat everything; the other did eat only herbs."

 ### Philip Schaff:
 1. "One has a confidence resulting from faith which permits him to eat every kind of food."